umccr/libica/openapi/docs/v2/docs/TokenApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**create_jwt_token**](TokenApi.md#create_jwt_token) | **POST** /api/tokens | Generate a JWT using an API-key or Basic Authentication.
+[**create_jwt_token**](TokenApi.md#create_jwt_token) | **POST** /api/tokens | Generate a JWT using an API-key, Basic Authentication or a psToken.
 [**refresh_jwt_token**](TokenApi.md#refresh_jwt_token) | **POST** /api/tokens:refresh | Refresh a JWT using a not yet expired, still valid JWT.

 # **create_jwt_token**
 > Token create_jwt_token()

+Generate a JWT using an API-key, Basic Authentication or a psToken.

-Generate a JWT using an API-key or Basic Authentication.
+Generate a JWT using an API-key, Basic Authentication or a psToken.
 When using Basic Authentication, and you are member of several tenants, also provide the tenant request parameter to indicate for which tenant you want to authenticate.
 Note that Basic Authentication will not work for SSO (Single Sign On) enabled authentication.

 ### Example

 * Api Key Authentication (ApiKeyAuth):
 * Basic Authentication (BasicAuth):
+* Bearer (psToken) Authentication (PsTokenAuth):

 ```python
 import time